MicrosoftDocs/power-automate-docs/articles/guidance/rpa-sap-playbook/creating-cloud-flow-to-launch-desktop-flow.md

    ![Screenshot of the cloud flow authoring canvas in Power Automate Portal ](media/cloud-flow-canvas.png)

 >[!IMPORTANT]
 >The next steps will involve action component configuration.
-To securely pass parameters into our desktop flow, we'll be following the [optional but recommended](#azure-key-vault-credentials-optional) approach of using Key Vault secrets.
+To securely pass parameters into our desktop flow, we'll be following the optional but recommended, approach of using Key Vault secrets.

 >[!NOTE]
 >If you don't have access to Key Vault, you can skip the next two steps and provide your credentials and other parameters later as clear text instead.